MicrosoftDocs/ai-builder/ai-builder-docs/prediction-use.md

 ## Real-time prediction

 In addition to scheduled prediction inferences, AI Builder supports real-time prediction.
-Although scheduled prediction on a daily cadence may work for some scenarios, there are times when prediction needs to run in real time.
+Although scheduled prediction on a daily cadence may work for some scenarios, there are times when prediction needs to run in real-time.
 Let's say that your retail company wants to know if an order will be delivered on time.
 If the order creation/fulfillment processes occur in a short time frame, you need the delivery prediction during the fulfillment process.
 Then, you can decide whether to use a faster shipment type.
-Real time prediction provides you the information at the time you need it.
+Real-time prediction provides you the information at the time you need it.

-AI Builder prediction models created after April 2, 2020 are enabled for real time prediction.
+AI Builder prediction models created after April 2, 2020 are enabled for real-time prediction.
 A real-time prediction for a model is synchronous call to AI Builder.
 AI builder is supporting real-time prediction by value, and real-time prediction by reference.
 The predict operation accepts a single input observation in the request payload and returns the prediction synchronously in the response.

 ### What about existing models?